takedanemuru/NagatoBox/README.md

 |[nagato-writer](./readme_extra/nagato-writer)		|markdown editor
 |nekomimi-clock		|clock
 |haramaru-radio-player		|downloader/player for "haramaru radio"
-|ohana clock		|Bonbori-Matsuri is waiting you.
+|ohana clock		|Bonbori-Matsuri is waiting for you.
 |yuki			|interface for humanoid interface

 ## To Do